Craftsmanship, Quality and Contemporary Design

 After years of working freelance in the knitwear industry, creating pieces for clients including Christopher Kane, Jasper Conran, William Chambers and House of Holland, I decided to channel my passion for knitwear excellence into designs for my own label, and in 2016 I started Collingwood-Norris.

-Each item is carefully hand framed, using a machine that has worked it's way through other Scottish Borders textile companies and is steeped in the history of the area, then hand finished to ensure the highest quality.
+For pieces that are made in the studio, each item is carefully hand framed, using a machine that has worked it's way through other Scottish Borders textile companies and is steeped in the history of the area, then hand finished to ensure the highest quality.
 The soft Scottish water I use to hand wash each piece helps to give it its beautiful soft feel.
 I pride myself on making beautiful, high quality pieces that will last you many years with good care.

 Luxurious Natural Fibres